Consular Processing For Green Card Status In San Jose

 While many foreign nationals apply for permanent residency status (a “green card”) while in the U.S. on an immigrant visa, this is not the only path available.
 People currently living in their country of origin can begin the process of obtaining a green card before setting foot in the United States.
 With proper legal counsel, it is possible to get through this process relatively quickly.

 Our immigration attorneys have been helping clients for more than 20 years.
 Our lawyers can help you establish eligibility for permanent residency in the U.S., file your petition and prepare for your appointment at the consular office.
-Whatever your reasons for becoming a U.S. resident, Yemi Getachew Immigration Law Office, P.C., can help you.
+Whatever your reasons for becoming a U.S. resident, Getachew & Ansari Immigration Attorneys, P.C., can help you.

 The Process Of Getting A Green Card While Abroad